-But overcoming the gravitational effects is like a “hack” for the laws of the nature, a way to get beyond our limitations and reach higher potentials.
-It means that in some cases, a human being can go beyond their natural physical limitations and become something that goes beyond what the natural laws of nature can do (by cheating).
+But overcoming the gravitational effects is like a “hack” for the laws of nature, a way to get beyond our limitations and reach higher potentials.
+It means that in some cases, human beings can go beyond their natural physical limitations and become something that goes beyond what the natural laws of nature can do (by cheating).

-For the purpose, humans need to become capable of handling dark energy and dark matter to create antigravity.
-For example, the black holes don’t have gravity but are capable of producing gravitational forces.
+For this purpose, humans need to become capable of handling dark energy and dark matter to create antigravity.
+For example, black holes don’t have gravity but are capable of producing gravitational forces.
 This is why they can exist.

 The ability to defeat the speed of light